kyungjae-lee/engineers-notebook/operating-systems/mutual-exclusion-semaphores-os-support.md

   ```

   > A binary semaphore just checks for 0 or 1 rather than incrementing and decrementing.
+  >
+  > Unlike a counting semaphore, a binary semaphore does not have way to tell how many processes are blocked on it.
+No matter how many blocked processes there are, the binary semaphore value will be kept as 0.

 * **Mutual Exclusion Using Semaphores**